Antibiotics may be deadly for healthy gut bacteria.

-If you watched the movie Vaxxed: From Cover-Up to Catastrophe, you heard parents report that their child was given round after round of antibiotic, usually to treat ear infections, as a baby.
+If you watched the movie Vaxxed: From Cover-Up to Catastrophe, you heard parents report that their children were given round after round of antibiotics, usually to treat ear infections.
 These antibiotics wipe out healthy gut bacteria.

 When the babies then went back to their doctors for “preventive” care and were given vaccines to prime their immune systems against infectious diseases, they became severely brain damaged.
 The brain damage sometimes happened slowly over time, or sometimes right away.

 I recently interviewed a father of two.
 The family breadwinner (he does tech support for a venture capitalist company), he doesn’t share his story publicly because he’s afraid of losing his job.